UmerFruit/Tech_Diary/_posts/2025-08-09-setting-up-enhanced-session-in-hyper-v-for-linux.md

 categories: [Setup]
 tags: [environment, tools]
 ---
-# Install Ubuntu 20.04 on Hyper-V with Enhanced Session

 While it does say linux in the title, i will mostly be referring to Ubuntu or debian based distros for this guide.
 The tools installed also have an **arch** version in the same repository so feel free to use that.
 ***Skip to Post-Installation if you just need quick commands***